apache/mxnet/docs/tutorials/python/profiler.md

 profiler.set_state('stop')
 ```

-Between running and stopping the profiler, you can also pause and resume the profiler using `profiler.pause()` and `profiler.resume()` respectively to profile only parts of code you want to profile.
+Between running and stopping the profiler, you can also pause and resume the profiler using `profiler.pause()` and `profiler.resume()` respectively to profile only parts of the code you want to profile.

 ### Viewing profiler output

 There are two ways to view the information collected by the profiler.
-You can either view it in console or you can view a more graphical version in a browser.
+You can either view it in the console or you can view a more graphical version in a browser.

 #### 1. View in console